senthil1988/cyberark-sia-automation/README.md

 This repository contains a Python helper that streamlines common CyberArk SIA tasks:

-* **Workspace onboarding** – authenticates with MFA, verifies Privilege Cloud strong accounts, and onboards databases, secrets, and VM target sets from a CSV template.
+* **Workspace onboarding** – authenticates with MFA, verifies Privilege Cloud strong accounts, and onboards databases or VM target sets from dedicated CSV templates.
-* **Access policy provisioning** – creates recurring DB and VM access policies using a separate CSV template.
+* **Access policy provisioning** – creates recurring DB and VM access policies using dedicated policy templates.

 The script relies on the official [CyberArk ark-sdk-python](https://github.com/cyberark/ark-sdk-python) package (included here) to communicate with Identity Security Platform (ISP), SIA services, and Privilege Cloud.